Christmas Offer - Every Learner Must Check Out - Flat 88% OFF on All Access Pass

 Introduction

 There are many different routing protocols used in computer networks that allow communication between various devices.
 BGP in computer networks is one of the most important protocols used to exchange data between different AS (Autonomous Systems).
 It’s the standard protocol for communication between ISPs and also between businesses and ISPs.
 BGP contains complete routing information to all destinations.
-BGP uses the routing data to track which networks are reachable and broadcasts that data to other BGP systems.

 What is BGP in computer networks?

-BGP stands for Border Gateway Protocol, and it’s a type of EGP (Exterior Gateway Protocol), and to be precise, it’s a type of Path-Vector Routing Protocol.
-We have shown in the figure below:
+BGP in Computer Networks stands for Border Gateway Protocol, and it’s a type of EGP (Exterior Gateway Protocol), and to be precise, it’s a type of Path-Vector Routing Protocol.
+It is considered the backbone of modern networks.
+BGP is responsible for finding the best paths for data to travel between autonomous systems (AS).
+Autonomous systems are basically large networks or a group of networks under a single administrator.
+Without it, the internet might collapse.

 Types of Protocols